Kirankumarvel/magictodayphotography/README.md

 ---

 > 👋 **Welcome!**
-> This is the single‑file, 100% static, SEO‑focused website for Magic Today Photography ―
+> This is the  SEO‑focused website for Magic Today Photography ―
 > *Wedding, pre-wedding, event, newborn, and maternity photography specialists in Bangalore, India.*

 ---